tgraham-antenna/markupuk-2021-paper/fork.md

 2. Click "Connect to GitHub".
 If you do not have a GitHub account, you can create one for free.
 3. Choose a name for the repository that will contain your paper XML source.
 4. Click "Save & Deploy"
 5. You will be redirected to the project's Netlify home page.
 Meanwhile the PDF version of the paper starts to be generated.
-In approximately one minute your Dashboard will be deployed at the URL "https://<project-id>.netlify.com".
+In approximately one minute your Dashboard will be deployed at the URL "https://\<project-id\>.netlify.com".
 You can change this URL in the "Settings" tab.
 6. Open the Dashboard.
+7. You can use the "View on GitHub" link to access the newly created GitHub repository.
+The repository is public by default.
+You can go to the **Settings** tab and make it private.